 A complainant is the person filing the complaint.
 A respondent is the entity or person named in the complaint (employer, landlord, individual harasser, etc.).

-- File a complaint online, by phone or by mail.
-Complaints can be filed by individuals, the Director of DFEH, or a community organization.
+- File a Pre-Complaint Inquiry online, by phone or by mail.
+A Pre-Complaint Inquiry can be filed by individuals, the Director of DFEH, or a community organization.

 - The respondent is required to answer the complaint and is given the opportunity to voluntarily resolve it.
 A no-fault resolution can be negotiated at any time during the complaint process.